5 next-level features to in contractor bid apps that go beyond the standard

 Make it mobile-first: Ensure your app works from the field, not just a desktop

-Keep the setup lean: Start with key features like quoting and approvals—add the rest later
+Keep the setup lean: Start with key features like quoting and approvals, and add the rest later

 Assign a point person: One go-to person should handle app issues and updates for the first month

-Customize for trades: Tailor templates to your work—no generic HVAC, plumbing, or electrical bundles
+Customize for trades: Tailor templates to your work, don’t use generic HVAC, plumbing, or electrical bundles

 Track adoption: See who’s using it, how often, and what’s being skipped